Esposizione universale (1942): Description

-A substantial area of Rome named the Esposizione Universale Roma, also known as E42 or EUR, was developed in preparation for the fair.
-The design was inspired, according to the fascist ideology, by Roman Imperial town planning, Numerous buildings were commissioned as part of the project, including the Palazzo della Civiltà Italiana.
-A massive 240-metre-tall "Arch of Empire" was intended to mark the entrance to the fair.
+The design of the new district was inspired, according to the fascist ideology, by Roman Imperial town planning, Numerous buildings were commissioned as part of the project, including the Palazzo della Civiltà Italiana, the Palazzo dei Ricevimenti and the Palazzo dei Congressi.
+A massive 240-metre-tall "Arch of the Empire" was intended to mark the entrance to the fair.
+A "Universal Science" exhibition, to be held at the Palazzo della Scienza Universale, was to be one of the main attractions of the fair.